Aurélio Pereira: Honours and recognition

-For his career he was honoured twice with Sporting CP's Stromp Award (in 1982 in the Technical category and in 2002 in the Dedication category) and in 2006 with the Golden Lion.
-On 3 September 2012, Sporting Clube de Portugal paid tribute to Aurélio da Silva Pereira by naming the main pitch at the club's academy after him.
+For his career, he was honoured twice with Sporting CP's Stromp Award (in 1982 in the Technical category and in 2002 in the Dedication category) and in 2006 with the Golden Lion.
+On 3 September 2012, Sporting CP paid tribute to Aurélio da Silva Pereira by naming the main pitch at the club's academy after him.
 The ceremony was attended by many of the talents he discovered, testifying to the importance that Aurélio da Silva Pereira played in sports training, particularly football, over more than forty years.
 In January 2017, he was awarded the City of Lisbon Sports Merit Medal.
 The insignia awarded by the President of the Republic to Aurélio da Silva Pereira were received by his daughter, Mafalda Pereira.
-In 2018, he was awarded the UEFA Order of Merit and, next to Sporting CP's Pavilhão João Rocha indoor arena Sporting CP presented its new youth football academy school (Escola Academia Aurélio Pereira) named after Aurélio Pereira with three 5-a-side football fields, with the aim of complementing the Pólo EUL (Sporting CP's facilities for U13 development footballers at the EUL – Estádio Universitário de Lisboa).
+In 2018, he was awarded the UEFA Order of Merit and, next to Sporting CP's Pavilhão João Rocha indoor arena Sporting CP presented its new youth football academy school (Escola Academia Aurélio Pereira) named after Aurélio Pereira with three five-a-side football fields, with the aim of complementing the Pólo EUL (Sporting CP's facilities for U13 development footballers at the EUL – Estádio Universitário de Lisboa).
 After his retirement, Aurélio Pereira was appointed consultant of Sporting CP's youth development system.
 On 20 November 2023 he won the Quinas de Ouro trophy awarded by the Portuguese Football Federation.